Radius Module

 reconnect_delay

-seconds before attempting to open another connection. - requests { … }
+seconds before attempting to open another connection. - request { … }

 -